About the London Crystal Palace International Film Festival, UK

 One the UK's original 'alternative' comics and a familiar face on TV: 'Have I got news for you', 'Question Time', 'The Mark Steel lectures',

 'Q. I.' A regular on BBC Radio 4 including his own SONY award winning series 'Mark Steel's in Town', author of several

 books and a weekly columnist for the Independent newspaper.
 Mark has also hosted the last four CPIFF Awards Nights.

-MD of Woolyback Productions, producer and executive producer of many TV and radio programs.
+MD of Woolyback Productions, UK, producer and executive producer of many TV and radio programs.

 Co-founder and director of CPIFF